joshbegley/nyt-latest/README.md

 https://nytimes.com/newsgraphics/card-story/halloumi-recipes

 **Forest consider reporting Spurs to Premier League over Gibbs-White approach**\
-`The 25-year-old midfielder has a a £60million release clause in his contract at the City Ground.`\
+`The 25-year-old midfielder has a £60million release clause in his contract at the City Ground.`\
 https://nytimes.com/athletic/6488077/2025/07/11/nottingham-forest-tottenham-morgan-gibbs-white/

 **As Southern France Swelters, the Avignon Festival Tries to Adapt**\